jfbutler/swarm/README.md

 Swarm API key stored in AWS account.
 Secret stored in swarm/api_key

-Location is based on current location.
+Location is based on current location from https://ipinfo.io